recursion/jackBeNimble/README.md

 - Adjust lot size up and down.
 - Cancel all orders.
 - Cancel last order.
+- Cancel all bids (bfx only)
+- Cancel all offers (bfx only)
 - Display current OFFSET value.

 #### What doesnt work/exist:
 - Configuration
 - Stacked orders
-- Cancel all bids / cancel all offers
+- Cancel all bids / cancel all offers (coinbase exchange only)

 ---------------------